 - What else does the investor bring to the project, apart from cash?
 This may include access to bank debt, development skills, marketing skills and so on.

-If you do not already have a suitable non-disclosure and non-circumvention agreement, you can download your free copy of our template Non-Disclosure and Non-Circumvention Agreement here.
+If you do not already have a suitable non-disclosure and non-circumvention agreement, contact us for more information.

 If you would like help creating a tailored template introduction agreement or non-disclosure and non-circumvention agreement, please call us on +44 20 3286 8868 or email us at firstname.lastname@example.org.